First-Degree Prime Ideals of Biquadratic Fields dividing prescribed Principal Ideals: First-degree prime ideals of biquadratic extensions

 \section{First-degree prime ideals of biquadratic extensions}

-The following theorem exhibits how to construct first-degree prime ideals of a given norm in a biquadratic field by knowing first-degree prime ideals of the same norm in two of its quadratic subfields. \begin{theorem} Let $(r,p)$ be a first-degree prime ideal of $\Z[\a]$ and $(s,p)$ a first-degree prime ideal of $\Z[\b]$.
-Then $(r+s,p)$ is a first-degree prime ideal of $\Z[\c]$. \end{theorem} \begin{proof} By hypothesis we have
+The following theorem exhibits how to construct first-degree prime ideals of a given norm in a biquadratic field by knowing first-degree prime ideals of the same norm in two of its quadratic subfields. \begin{thm} Let $(r,p)$ be a first-degree prime ideal of $\Z[\a]$ and $(s,p)$ a first-degree prime ideal of $\Z[\b]$.
+Then $(r+s,p)$ is a first-degree prime ideal of $\Z[\c]$. \end{thm} \begin{proof} By hypothesis we have

 By plugging $r+s$ into $f_c$ we get

 Therefore, $(r+s,p)$ is a first-degree prime ideal of $\Z[\c]$. \end{proof}

 We will refer to $(r+s, p) \subseteq \Z[\c]$ as the \emph{combination} of the ideals $(r, p) \subseteq \Z[\a]$ and $(s, p) \subseteq \Z[\b]$.
 Now we prove that the ideals constructed as combinations are almost all the first-degree prime ideals of $\Z[\c]$.